 If you're serving on active duty in the United States uniformed services, including active National Guard and Reserve with federal pay, you may be eligible for VA benefits both during service and after separation or retirement.
 If you're a traditional or technical member of the National Guard and Reserve, you may also be eligible for some VA benefits.
 Find out which benefits you may qualify for—and when to apply.
 You'll also learn about these benefits in your required Transition Assistance Program (TAP) briefing.

-Get free mental health care for a year after separation—no matter your discharge status, service history, or eligibility for VA health care.
+Get connected with mental health care—no matter your discharge status, service history, or eligibility for VA health care.

 If you need support for a specific mental health problem—or if you’re having problems sleeping, controlling your anger, or readjusting to civilian life—you are not alone.
 And we can help.